kytta/share2fedi/README.md

 > Instance-agnostic share page for the Fediverse.

-**[Share₂Fedi]** (pronounced ‘share-to-fedi’) allows you to share stuff on Mastodon, GoToSocial, Pleroma, and other federated social networks, instance-agnostic.
+**[Share₂Fedi]** (pronounced ‘share-to-fedi’) allows you to share stuff on Mastodon, Misskey, Friendica, and other federated social networks, instance-agnostic.
 Just type in the post text and the instance URL, and click ‘Post!’